 10.27.6 Protection rules for HE STAs(11ax)

-An HE STA operating in the 2.4 GHz band is subject to all of the rules for HT STAs that apply to that band, except that a PPDU with the TXVECTOR parameter FORMAT set to HE_SU, HE_ER_SU, HE_MU, or HE_TB may be substituted for a PPDU with the TXVECTOR parameter FORMAT set to HT_MF.
+An HE STA operating in the 2.4 GHz band is subject to all of the rules for HT STAs that apply to that band, except that a PPDU with the TXVECTOR parameter FORMAT set to HE_SU, HE_ER_SU, or HE_MU(#17326)may be substituted for a PPDU with the TXVECTOR parameter FORMAT set to HT_MF.

-An HE STA operating in the 5 GHz band is subject to all of the rules for VHT STAs that apply to that band, except that a PPDU with the TXVECTOR parameter FORMAT set to HE_SU, HE_ER_SU, HE_MU, or HE_TB may be substituted for a PPDU with the TXVECTOR parameter FORMAT set to VHT.
+An HE STA operating in the 5 GHz band is subject to all of the rules for VHT STAs that apply to that band, except that a PPDU with the TXVECTOR parameter FORMAT set to HE_SU, HE_ER_SU, or HE_MU(#17326)may be substituted for a PPDU with the TXVECTOR parameter FORMAT set to VHT.

 Additionally, an HE STA can use the MU-RTS/CTS frame exchange sequence(#109) procedure.